dslab-epfl/svshi/svshi/documentation/documentation.md

   For each binding between a physical device's and a prototypical device's communication object, we check that the KNX datatype is the same.
 The KNX datatype of the physical device's communication object is parsed from the ETS project and the one for the prototypical's one is encoded in the corresponding `SupportedDeviceBinding` class.

-  As for the IO Types, if the KNX datatype is not known for a physical communication object, the `verifier` gives a warning to the developer.
+  As for the IO Types, if the KNX datatype is not known for a physical communication object, the `Verifier` gives a warning to the developer.
 Otherwise, KNX datatypes must be **equal**.
 Here we compare the main type only, i.e., the number of bytes and type of data, not the interpretation.
 That means that two floats are compatible, even if one should represent a temperature and the other a CO2 level.
 This difference only exists for the ETS user to read data with the corresponding units.

 - **Mutual KNX Datatypes**